HSUAN221/NTUSTCFDLAB/README.md

 !    z=1
 !
 </code></pre>
-This code is a Fortran implementation of a 3D flow using projection method with FVM.
+This code is a Fortran 3D flow using projection method with FVM.
 Navier Stokes equations are solved for velocity and pressure fields.
 The output data can be visualized with tecplot or Paraview.

 How to use?
 --------
-The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as mpiifort or mpif90.
+The code being implemented in Fortran90, and Fortran being a compiled language, it requires a compiler such as mpiifort or mpif90.